-To be eligible for CHAMPVA, you cannot be eligible for TRICARE/CHAMPUS and you must be in one of these categories:
+To be eligible for CHAMPVA, you cannot be eligible for TRICARE and you must be in one of these categories:

-An eligible CHAMPVA sponsor may be entitled to receive medical care through the VA health care system based on his or her own veteran status.
-Additionally, as the result of a recent policy change, if the eligible CHAMPVA sponsor is the spouse of another eligible CHAMPVA sponsor, both may now be eligible for CHAMPVA benefits.
-In each instance where the eligible spouse requires medical attention, he or she may choose the VA health care system or coverage under CHAMPVA for his/her health care needs.
-If you have been previously denied CHAMPVA benefits and you believe you would now be qualified, please submit an application following the guidelines as listed on the "How to apply" section.
+An eligible CHAMPVA sponsor may be entitled to receive medical care through the VA health care system based on their own Veteran status.
+If the eligible CHAMPVA sponsor is the spouse of another eligible CHAMPVA sponsor, both may now be eligible for CHAMPVA benefits.
+In each instance where the eligible spouse requires medical attention, they may choose the VA health care system or coverage under CHAMPVA for their health care needs.

 CHAMPVA eligibility can be impacted by changes such as marriage, divorce from the sponsor, or eligibility for Medicare or TRICARE.
-Changes in status should be reported immediately to:
+Changes in status should be reported immediately.

-If you need assistance, there are four ways to contact CHAMPVA:
+If you need assistance, there are three ways to contact CHAMPVA: